How Much Salt Should You Use to Ferment Vegetables | How to Ferment Vegetables

 Fermentation is an ancient way of preserving foods.
 We know people have been fermenting without a background in microbiology for thousands of years.
 We definitely aren't the first people to do it, and we are not the first people to do it "right."
 There are many ways in which humans of the world ferment foods.
 Whether in wooden barrels, in a hole in the ground, in crocks, in glass jars... fermentation methods are eclectic and fascinating.
 The beautiful thing about ancient processes is that methods can evolve and improve over time.
 With technology and advances in the field of microbiology, fermented foods can be better and healthier than they were thousands of years ago.
 Learning about traditional fermentation methods, and how things were done generations ago is a wonderful experience.
 After all we have to understand where we come from.
 But why not adapt and grow to learn more each day about the microbial universe.
 Why not use scientific information to ferment smarter, healthier, and better than ever before?
 Thousands of years ago people didn't even know what microorganisms were.
 They had no idea that tiny living things were to credit for their vegetables being preserved after adding salt.

 There is an argument always thrown my way over salt concentration, especially by people who just will not accept that using tablespoons to measure salt is not okay.
 It sounds a little something like "people have been fermenting for thousands of years and they didn't need science."
 Well I have three things to say about that: 1.
 "They" also lived in a less toxic world where agriculture was different, salt was different, microbes were different and antibiotic resistant bacteria didn't exist.
 2. No, people didn't always use science to ferment... but they have used weight measurements for recipes, trade, and calculations for a LONG time.
 A long time meaning since around 1200 BC at least.
 People of the Eastern world used mass and math to make fermented vegetables for thousands of year.
 Not tablespoons.
-3. Salinity or salt concentration can ONLY be determined using the mass of the salt.
-1 tablespoon of two different types of salt weighs two completely different things, so if you're telling people to use any salt they want, but use a tablespoon because it creates a certain salinity, you're lying.
+3. Salinity of a solution or salt concentration of a mixture can ONLY be determined using the mass of the salt.
+One tablespoon of two different types of salt weighs two completely different things, so if you're telling people to use any salt they want, but use a tablespoon because it creates a certain “salinity”, you're lying.

 The scientific community now knows so much about the bacteria involved in vegetable fermentation... all that knowledge definitely needs to be factored into fermenting foods and developing fermented food recipes.
 Let us spread the best fermentation methods and recipes we can, by focusing on microbiology.
 Microbes are the ones doing all the work anyways.